wazuh/wazuh-documentation/source/amazon/services/supported-services/security-lake.rst

 #.
 In your AWS console, navigate to the Amazon S3 service.
 #.
 Navigate to the **Buckets** section, and click on the S3 bucket name that Security Lake created for each applicable region.
 These bucket names start with the prefix *aws-security-data-lake* .
 #.
 In each applicable bucket, navigate to the **Objects** tab.
 Click through the directories to verify that Security Lake has available events flowing into the S3 bucket.
 Check that new files with the ``.gz.parquet`` extension appear.

-    - If you enabled Security Lake on more than one AWS account, check if you see each applicable account number listed.
+    * If you enabled Security Lake on more than one AWS account, check if you see each applicable account number listed.
 Check that parquet files exist inside each account.
 #.
 In each applicable S3 bucket, navigate to the **Properties** tab and verify in the **Event notifications** section that the data destination is the Security Lake SQS queue.

 Wazuh configuration
 -------------------

+.. _asl_dependencies:

 Dependencies
 ^^^^^^^^^^^^